Women in Security Awards Aotearoa – Categories

 9. Building resilient communities

-This category recognises a professional who has through their commitment, capability, professionalism, innovation, and/or leadership made a significant contribution to building an organisation’s or community’s resilience to future threats.
+This category recognises a professional who has through their commitment, capability, professionalism, advocacy, innovation, and/or leadership made a significant contribution to building community resilience to any of a range of challenges or future threats, such as disinformation, foreign political interference, climate change, or public health crisis.

 Risk Report